 To find out more about the hours and types of work you can do, visit the UKCISA website.

 There are many visa options for international students to stay in the UK and work after graduation.
 A new popular option is the Graduate visa which gives you two years to stay in the UK after successfully completing a course in the UK.
 Graduates must apply for this whilst living in the UK.
-The application fee is £715, and you will also need to pay £624 for the healthcare surcharge for each year you spend in the UK.
+The application fee is £822, and you will also need to pay £624 for the Immigration Health Surcharge for each year you spend in the UK.